 The Bell is a newsletter produced by members of the Max Bell School of Public Policy at McGill University.
 This newsletter will attempt to provide short, accessible Op-Eds, interviews, and briefings on pressing and emerging public policy challenges, both here in Canada and at the global level.

-Policy for Pandemics is produced and edited by Andrew Potter and co-edited by Charlotte Reboul and Paisley Sim.
+The Bell is produced and edited by Gianna Formica, Aftab Ahmed, Nicole Simineri, Elisa Alloul, Sokhema Sreang, Imani Thomas, Jack Burnham, Hayley Krieger and Andrew Potter.
 If you have any feedback or would like to contribute to this newsletter, please send an email to email@example.com

-Andrew Potter is an associate professor (professional) at the Max Bell School of Public Policy.
-A former journalist, between 2011 and 2016 Andrew Potter was managing editor and then editor in chief of the Ottawa Citizen, and from 2006 to 2011 he was a public affairs columnist for Maclean's Magazine.
+Andrew Potter: is an associate professor (professional) at the Max Bell School of Public Policy and Editor-In-Chief at The Bell.
+A former journalist, between 2011 and 2016 Andrew Potter was managing editor and then Editor-in-Chief of the Ottawa Citizen, and from 2006 to 2011 he was a public affairs columnist for Maclean's Magazine.
 He is also a former Director of the McGill Institute for the Study of Canada.
 Potter is the author of The Authenticity Hoax: How We Get Lost Finding Ourselves, and the co-author, with Joseph Heath, of the best-selling book The Rebel Sell: Why the Culture Can't be Jammed.